Nigel Hayes-Davis: Los Angeles Lakers (2018)

 On January 19, 2018, Hayes signed a 10-day contract with the Los Angeles Lakers.
 He made his NBA debut two days later in a 127–107 win over the New York Knicks, playing a single minute that night.
 The Lakers would not give Hayes a second 10-day contract after his first one expired, and subsequently the Westchester Knicks re-acquired Hayes on January 30.

 Toronto Raptors (2018)

 On March 6, 2018, the Toronto Raptors signed Hayes to a 10-day contract.
-On March 12, 2018, Hayes made his debut for the Toronto Raptors scoring 6 points on two 3-point field goals in 5 minutes played in a 132–106 win against the New York Knicks, the affiliate to the Westchester Knicks.
+On March 12, 2018, Hayes made his debut for the Toronto Raptors scoring 6 points on two 3-point field goals in 5 minutes played in a 132–106 win against the New York Knicks.
 On March 14, 2018, the Raptors re-signed Hayes to an additional 10-day contract.
 While on his second ten-day contract, Hayes was assigned to the Raptors 905, Toronto's G League franchise.
 Hayes did not receive a rest-of-season offer from the Raptors and returned to the Westchester Knicks.